koreachain/koreachain.github.io/docs/security-audits.md

 # Security Audits

 :::info[Independent Verification]
-The **NFT-Chain Marketplace** has undergone multiple audits, proving our commitment to **security, trust, and resilience**.
+The **NFT-Chain Smart Contracts** have undergone multiple audits, proving our commitment to **security, trust, and resilience**.
 Every version of our protocol is rigorously examined to guarantee safety and inspire confidence.
 :::

 :::tip[Airdrop]